 So, that's the mentally unhealthy Eminem.
 And sometimes, as with "Relapse," this part of the famed rapper wins out.
 Mental illness overwhelms, the result of which are all of its unattractive and unappealing features—passivity, unregulated negative emotions, dishonest self-presentation, and interpersonal conflicts.
 This is the Eminem that grows defensive and embittered, whines about archaic slights, spills anger without a clear, coherent target, and aimlessly reflects on a now-stagnant life story.

 We sense this and we are turned off.

 But there's a mentally healthy Eminem.
 This Eminem is alive and kicking, occasionally winning a round or two in his eternal and internal boxing match.
 This Eminem, I would argue, is what keeps him separated from so many other successful but fleeting artists of our time.
 This healthy Eminem has buffered him from the paralyzing dysfunction of his problematic predispositions and upbringing, constantly fed a loyal following, and kept him attached to the limelight.

-Let us not forget that Eminem is an artist who has raked in Grammy's and Academy Awards.
-He's gone triple platinum (that sounds pretty impressive), and in 2001 his Marshall Mathers LP broke records for the fastest selling album and single of all-time.
+Let us not forget that Eminem is an artist who has raked in Grammys and Academy Awards.
+He's gone triple platinum, and in 2001 his Marshall Mathers LP broke records for the fastest-selling album and single of all time.

-We like this music because it can, in a sneaky, circuitous sort of way, reflect an inspired and intelligent approach to life that, in turn, breeds the happiness, success and well-being we all seek.
+Some people are drawn to his music because it can, in a sneaky, circuitous sort of way, reflect an inspired and intelligent approach to life that, in turn, breeds the happiness, success, and well-being we all seek.
 As a result, Eminem has become an individual whose success has defied expectation.
-He should not be nearly as successful as he has been, as he's had to fight through traumatic experiences and pathological tendencies to succeed within a profession that renders him low man on the totem pole of power.
+He should not be nearly as successful as he has been, as he's had to fight through traumatic experiences and pathological tendencies to succeed within a profession that renders him a low man on the totem pole of power.